- This event has passed.

-*To receive p-credits, participants must RSVP and and pay an additional fee through the ASPDP website, BEFORE registering with the MFTA website.
+*To receive p-credits, participants must RSVP and and pay an additional fee through the ASPDP website, in addition to registering with the MFTA website.

 Need a reminder?
 Join our Educator Email List for updates about Professional Development Courses.
 Topics include course details, registration notifications, +30/P-Credit/CTLE Courses, and more!